omdv/crypto-git-tracker/LEGEND.md

 We analyze all commits and extract the number of unique contributors per week of activity.
 We then apply a moving average (16 weeks or 4mo) period to emphasize the trend.
 We also calculate the percentage of developers who made more than 5 commits.
 Then the similar calculation is done for commits - we calculate the number of commits per week and use 16-weeks moving average to show the trend.

+## Activity Indicators

+We average weekly activity levels (commits/week and developers/week) for all tracked cryptocurrencies.
+The current activity level is the ratio of current week's activity to the highest observed.

 ## Table Legend

 * Market cap in $MM